chef/chef-web-docs/chef_master/source/knife_node.rst

 ``-l``, ``--long``
    Display all attributes in the output.

-   New in Chef Client 12.0.

 ``-m``, ``--medium``
    Display normal attributes in the output.

-   New in Chef Client 12.0.

 ``-r``, ``--run-list``
    Show only the run-list.